Probable prime: Properties

 Euler probable primes (P = 1/2, Solovay–Strassen algorithm).

 Even when a deterministic primality proof is required, a useful first step is to test for probable primality.
 This can quickly eliminate (with certainty) most composites.

 A PRP test is sometimes combined with a table of small pseudoprimes to quickly establish the primality of a given number smaller than some threshold.

 Variations

 An Euler probable prime to base a is an integer that is indicated prime by the somewhat stronger theorem that for any prime p, a(p−1)/2 equals $(\tfrac{a}{p})$ modulo p, where $(\tfrac{a}{p})$ is the Jacobi symbol.
 An Euler probable prime which is composite is called an Euler–Jacobi pseudoprime to base a.
 The smallest Euler-Jacobi pseudoprime to base 2 is 561.
 There are 11347 Euler-Jacobi pseudoprimes base 2 that are less than 25·109.

-This test may be improved by using the fact that the only square roots of 1 modulo a prime are 1 and −1.
+The Fermat test may alternatively be improved by using the fact that the only square roots of 1 modulo a prime are 1 and −1.
 Write n = d · 2s + 1, where d is odd.
 The number n is a strong probable prime (SPRP) to base a if: